Chocolate Babka

 Twist the Babka

-- Position each half parallel to each other with the cut sides and chocolate layers facing up.
+- Position each half parallel to the other with the cut sides and chocolate layers facing up.
 Twist the halves together a few times, keeping the cut sides facing up.
-Gently squeeze together the ends and tuck them under.
+Gently squeeze the ends together and tuck them under.

 Transfer to the Pans